• Skip to primary navigation

 Right.
 Let’s talk ingredients.

-How to choose plantains for turon
+How to choose plantains

-Ripe Plantains for Turon
+Ripe Plantains for Turon.

 First there’s the banana.